 Strap: I tend to shorten the strap if adjustable so it’s just long enough to attach to the clip have on my pack for carrying it, and this also means I can let go of the stick and grab something more solid much more easily.

 Shaft: Go for a light allow shaft with a spring suspension and twist locking mechanism.

-Hiking Basket: Essential in New Zealand Mud and bog, a great idea is to unscrew the basket and fill the thread with a heavy construction adhesive like “Liquid nails” and then screw back no tight – so your basket stays where it should be.
+Hiking Basket: Essential in New Zealand Mud and bog, a great idea is to unscrew the basket and fill the thread with a heavy construction adhesive like “Liquid nails” and then screw back no tight – so your basket stays attached to the pole.

-Identification: It can be pretty handy to wrap a couple of lengths of reflective tape around your pole shaft, to make it easy to find at night and unique also.
+Identification: It’s handy to wrap a couple of lengths of reflective tape around your pole shaft, to make it easy to find at night and unique also.

 My Hiking Pole

-My first Pole, with all of these features was the cheap and robust suspension T grip Hiking Pole sold by Rebel Sports for $40.00NZD, and despite the price it has remained my best pick.
+My first Pole, (with these all my preferred features) was a cheap and robust suspension T grip Hiking Pole sold by Rebel Sports for $40.00NZD, and despite the price it has remained my best pick.